flutter/website/src/content/ai-toolkit/user-experience.md

 ![Screenshot of the 4 icons](/assets/images/docs/ai-toolkit/multi-media-icons.png)

-The **Take Photo** button allows the user to use their device’s camera to take a photo:
+The **Take Photo** button allows the user to use their device's camera to take a photo:

 ![Selfie image](/assets/images/docs/ai-toolkit/selfie.png)

-Pressing the **Image Gallery** button lets the user upload from their device’s image gallery:
+Pressing the **Image Gallery** button lets the user upload from their device's image gallery:

 ![Download image from gallery](/assets/images/docs/ai-toolkit/download-from-gallery.png)